jedimasterclos/space/README.md

 ## Problems

 Due to time constraints I was not able to get the parallax effect as clean as I wanted.
 It is very basic and does not work well with all images.
-In addition, the favorites database is not functioning on heroku.
-This means that when a registered user tries to save an image or go to the gallery, the website will crash.